jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (MWF).md

 #### Introductory Paper

-This paper will ask you to put yourself into the mind of a historian and consider how your life, up until now will be remembered by future historians.
-More guidelines are available on the Canvas assignment page.
+This paper will be a response to material discussing what it means to "do history."
+The paper will be a short response in which you assess what history means and how it is used.
+The full prompt will be available on the Canvas assignment.

 #### Reading Responses